Kanchan17Bagal/SearchAutomation/README.md

 Steps to run the automation:
 1. Right click on Executor.java file
-2. Select Run 'Executor' optio
+2. Select Run 'Executor' option